skamalj/datagenerator/Readme.md

 * For Azure use `az login`

-Install the dependencies (new faker library must be installed as dev dependency)
->`npm install`
->`npm install --save-dev  @faker-js/faker`

-## Record Configuration
+## Record Schema Configuration
 Record configuration is in schema file and uses YAML format.
 Default is schema/config.yaml.
 Each entry in config file denotes the field in the record and the Faker functions which needs to be called.

-Its format is as below:-
+### Master Record
+Master record is the only record for which records are generated and sent to Sinks.
 ```
 records:
   - type: <Master>